FeepingCreature/feepingcreature.github.com/libcon.md

 Q: So I can ignore them?

 A: You are strongly recommended not to.
-Remember, an Organizer's job is to improve people's conference experience.
+Remember, an Organizer's job is to improve people's convention experience.

 Q: How do I become an Organizer?